fedefig/Agent-Performance-Dashboard-using-VBA-and-Power-Query/README.md

 Impact: You must manually promote headers and remove top rows for every file.
 If one CSV has 3 metadata rows and another has 4, the automatic combine breaks.

 🔤 3.
 Country naming inconsistencies
-You already know this pain well: “Romania” vs “Rumania”, “A Coruña” vs “La Coruña”, “Côte d’Ivoire” vs “Ivory Coast”.

 When combining multiple CSVs:
 •	PQ treats each spelling as a different column
 •	Charts show duplicated categories